|

 errorMessage = sendpraat (NULL, "praat", 0, message);

-This causes the program Praat to execute the script doAll.praat with an argument of "20".
+This causes the program Praat to run the script doAll.praat with an argument of "20".

-You can download the source code of the sendpraat subroutine and program via www.praat.org or from http://www.fon.hum.uva.nl/praat/sendpraat.html.
+You can download the source code of the sendpraat subroutine via www.praat.org or from http://www.fon.hum.uva.nl/praat/sendpraat.html.

 To start a program from the command line instead and sending it a message, you would not use sendpraat, but instead run the program with a script file as an argument.
 See Scripting 6.9.
 Calling from the command line.